xpladev/docs/content/en/docs/develop/core-modules/volunteer.md

 ## Concepts

 The volunteer module allows validators whose voting power does not enter the active set to propose blocks.
 These validators can be registered or unregistered through proposals.
-Commissions earned by these validators are sent to the community pool, and they do not accept other delegators' any delegation or redelegation other than one's own delegation.
+Commissions earned by these validators are sent to the community pool, and they only accept their own delegation or redelegation.

 ## State